 How to Respond to “Hey” Messages on Bumble

 Bumble is a “feminist dating app” built around the concept that women should initiate the conversation when an opposite-sex couple match.
-Traditionally, men are expected to initiate conversations “in the real world” and that cultural habit has persisted into the online dating arena, despite the fact that a mutual right-swipe in a dating app like Bumble means that there is already mutual interest and so either party should feel free to start talking.
-Bumble reverses that expectation, partially to even things out, but also because on dating apps like Tinder, a subset of the male population has a habit of opening with gross or inappropriate messages.
+Traditionally, men are expected to initiate conversations “in the real world” and that cultural habit has persisted into the online dating arena.
+This is despite the fact that a mutual right-swipe in a dating app like Bumble indicates that there is already mutual interest and so either party should feel free to start talking.
+Bumble reverses that expectation, partially to even things out, but also because on dating apps like Tinder, a subset of the male population has a tendency to open with gross or inappropriate messages.

 With women setting the initial tone and expectations for a conversation (whether that tone be gross or classy), the environment is more welcoming and women are more likely to take a chance on a right-swipe since they know it’s not going to open them up as much to an unprovoked “let’s smash” or something similarly intellectual.
-This leaves men in a novel situation, however, because men have to wait for a message on Bumble.
-Some men simply aren’t used to that role reversal, and it takes some adapting.
+This leaves men in a novel situation, however, because, on Bumble, men have to wait for the conversation to start.
+Some men simply aren’t used to that role reversal, and it takes some getting used to.
 However, once they get a little practice in, they’re able to handle it.
 It’s just a slightly different norm.

-So if you receive a “hey” message on Bumble, one of your first tasks is to try to decide whether the person is really being that low-effort, or if they’re just shy or tongue-tied.
-In the one case, you might want to just blow it off unless you’re interested in a low-effort connection; in the other, you want to make them comfortable and draw them out.
+If you receive a “hey” message on Bumble, one of your first tasks is to try to decide whether the person is really being that low-effort, or if they’re just shy or tongue-tied.
+On one hand, you might want to just blow it off unless you’re interested in a low-effort connection; on the other, you want to make them comfortable and draw them out.
 In this article, I’ll present some suggestions and tips for both of those strategies.